 One of my guilty pleasures anytime I have burritos or crispy tacos, I crave that taco sauce that we used to get in out school lunches!
 Lol!
 I don’t know if it’s just because it reminds me of those days, but I actually do enjoy it.
 For a few summers, all those years ago, my brother Ismael and I used to volunteer at our elementary school giving out free lunches.
 Our friend Bernie, short for Bernadette, worked as a P.E. coach and was in charge of the program along with her mother, Mrs. Perez.
 Back then she (Bernie)seemed so much older, but she might have been 21 at the most.
 I will never forget the kindess she showed to my brother and me for those years.
 She kind of adopted us as her little brother and sister, since she was an only child.
 On the weekends during the summer, she would treat us to dinner or a movie.
 I have not been able to connect with her for so many years and still have hope that through social media I may find her one day.
 Getting back to the free school lunches, our job was to fill all the brown bags with whatever was being served that day.
 Most times it was sloppy joes, hot dogs and burritos.
 Whatever lunches were leftover, Bernie would let us take home.
 I remember how excited my Dad would get when we came home with a box full of burritos, ha, ha, ha!
 But of course we could not have the burritos without that pile of packets filled with taco sauce.
 As I was cleaning out my refrigerator of ingrdients that had to be used promptly, this taco salsa/sauce came together beautifully! #burritosfordays #tacosalsa #tacosauce

-3 tsp knorr caldo de pollo or to taste
+- 3 tsp knorr caldo de pollo or to taste chicken bouillon powder

-Using a slotted spoon, add all of the ingredients soaking, to the blender.
-Add all the spices and blend on high until very smooth.
+- Using a slotted spoon, add all of the ingredients soaking, to the blender.
+Add all the spices and vinegar.
+Blend on high until very smooth.
 You could strain the salsa, but I did not.

 The chile peppers on hand this day were jalapeños and fresnos.
 I added the guajillos after I took this picture.
 Sometimes the after thoughts turn out to be the best idea!
 All of the dish suggestions can be found on my blog, minus the homemade potato chips.
 Future post.